20-Minute Chicken Creole

 - 1 pound skinless, boneless chicken breasts

-- 1 can (14.5 ounces) low-sodium diced tomatoes
+- 1 can (14.5 ounces) no salt added diced tomatoes

-- 1 cup chili sauce
+- 1 cup chili sauce (see note below)

-- 1 large green pepper, chopped
+- 1 large green pepper (chopped)

-- 2 medium celery stalks, chopped
+- 2 medium celery stalks (chopped)

-- 1 medium onion, chopped
+- 1 medium onion (chopped)

-- 2 garlic cloves, minced
+- 2 garlic cloves (minced)

 - 1 teaspoon dried basil